 Citalopram is unlikely to affect your chances of having children in the future (fertility)

-- are trying to get pregnant, however, should not take citalopram unless they have talked about it with their doctor (see below for more information).
+- Risks with citalopram in pregnancy are low but women who are trying to get pregnant, should talk about it with their doctor (see below for more information).

 Talk to your doctor about your citalopram if you are trying to get pregnant

 Citalopram can sometimes cause symptoms in newborn babies

 Citalopram is passed to the baby in breastmilk

 - If you do become pregnant while you are on citalopram, you should carry on taking the medicine and go back to your doctor as soon as possible, to see if you should change or stop your medicine.

 - If you agree - with your doctor - to carry on taking citalopram, you should tell your midwife that you are taking it before you give birth.

 - Remember, babies do better with well mums